01

 Underequipped but determined, we decided not to postpone our expedition.
 In the worst-case scenario we would turn back and return to our headquarters under the milky gray sky of Milan, just an hour and thirty minutes away from our destination point.

-Making such a short trip look like an expedition is an exercise in fabulation.
-These exercises have a long tradition in the practice of Invernomuto.
-They date back to the time when we were both still living in the valley, and a process of observation and excavation of our immediate landscape was at the center of our daily practice: We spent days with wet feet wandering around hills covered in plenty of snow, throwing an old handheld camera to each other.
+We spent days with wet feet wandering around hills covered in plenty of snow, throwing an old handycam to each other.
 We also experienced sunny afternoons in the belly of a dry dam, recording the imperceptible crackle of the ground on a MiniDisc.
-We drove infinite kilometers on a Mitsubishi Space Runner, blasting Aqua Necromancer [1] while observing the banality of the surrounding area where we were condemned to be born.
+We drove infinite kilometers on a Mitsubishi Space Runner, blasting Aqua Necromancer [footnote: by Japanese noise musician Merzbow] while observing the banality of the surrounding area where we were condemned to be born.

 Invernomuto, besides all the semi-academic, semi-real, semi-conceptual premises that have defined our research over the years, was essentially about an alchemical process.
 Alchemical in the sense of transforming something apparently extremely poor into something unexpectedly rich.
 Rich as in layered, multi-dimensional, and rampant.

-Memories of a Disappeared Ocean
+Memories of a disappeared ocean

-Pietra Perduca and Pietra Parcellara, a neighboring peak, are two fragments of oceanic crust that were trapped amidst clays and sandstones 150 million years ago.
+Pietra Parcellara and Pietra Perduca, a neighboring peak, are two fragments of oceanic crust that were trapped amidst clays and sandstones 150 million years ago.
 At that time, the ancient Ligurian-Piedmontese Ocean, now disappeared, extended across the area currently occupied by the Apennines, but it was erased by the collision between the African and European continental plates.
-However, its existence is testified to by fragments of oceanic crust, known as ophiolites, scattered throughout the Alps and Apennines.
+However, its existence is testified by fragments of oceanic crust, known as ophiolites, scattered throughout the Alps and Apennines.
 The term “ophiolite” refers to the greenish color of these rocks, which is similar to snakeskin (ὄφις in Greek).
 Pietra Perduca and Pietra Parcellara are two fragments of ophiolite.

 These two formations were born as large submarine landslides.
 Blocks of oceanic crust precipitated from the Bracco-Levanto ophiolite, dragging along the sandy and clayey sediments that had been deposited on the ocean floor.
 To understand the scale of these events, imagine the size of Pietra Parcellara – roughly 800 by 200 by 200 meters, exactly the same height of Dubai’s Burj Khalifa – and picture it silently sliding towards the depths of the ocean, surrounded by a huge cloud of sediments.

-There is, however, a difference: Pietra Parcellara is composed of a large block that, although fractured, has remained more or less intact.
+There is, however, a difference.
+Pietra Parcellara is composed of a large block that, although fractured, has remained more or less intact.
 Pietra Perduca, on the other hand, was produced by a landslide that involved smaller fragments.
-Its rock, a “breccia,” [2] consists of clasts held together by a fine matrix that acts as a binder.
+Its rock, a “breccia” [1], consists of clasts held together by a fine matrix that acts as a binder.
 These are fragments of oceanic crust mixed with abyssal sediments.

 The Ligurian-Piedmontese Ocean was later swallowed up beneath other tectonic plates.
 However, some oceanic flakes were saved and were then brought up to the heights by tectonic movements that lifted the Apennines.